Charles Soule: Career

 Soule's debut novel, The Oracle Year, was released on April 3, 2018 from Harper Perennial.

 In June 2018, Marvel announced Soule would be writing the series Return of Wolverine, as a follow-up to Death of Wolverine and Hunt For Wolverine.
 Following Return of Wolverine, Soule relaunched the Marvel Comics: Presents series which featured "Wolverine's Vigil," a story that spanned decades and introduced Wolverine's daughter, Rien.

-At San Diego Comic Con 2019, Soule and Scott Snyder announced their new creator owned series Undiscovered Country with Image Comics.
+At San Diego Comic-Con in 2019, Soule and Scott Snyder announced their new creator owned series Undiscovered Country with Image Comics.
 The series quickly became Image Comics' biggest launch in five years with 83,000 pre-orders.
 Also at SDCC, Soule also announced that he would be writing a four-issue miniseries Star Wars: The Rise of Kylo Ren which would tell the story of Kylo Ren's fall to the dark side.

 Soule was selected alongside many other Star Wars writers to help create Star Wars: The High Republic, a new era of Star Wars novels and comics that take place 200 years before Episode 1.

 At New York Comic Con 2019, Soule announced that he would be taking over writing duties on Marvel's Star Wars flagship comic series which would take place between episodes 5 and 6.

+In 2020, Soule was hired by Marvel Studios to serve as a legal consultant for the Marvel Cinematic Universe (MCU) television series She-Hulk: Attorney at Law, in order to advise the production on accurate depictions of courtroom activity.
+The show was released on Disney+ in August 2022.

 On April 27, 2022, it was reported that Soule had been made a Creative Consultant for Lucasfilm.

 In June 2022, it was announced that Amazon Studios had picked up the rights to make film and television shows based on Eight Billion Genies, with Soule and Ryan Browne set to executive produce.

+In October 2024, it was announced that Soule would reunite with Browne for a 9-issue series entitled The Lucky Devils for Image Comics, with the first issue set to debut in January 2025.
+That same month, at New York Comic Con, it was announced that Soule would work on two new books for Marvel.
+One would be a three-issue miniseries entitled Daredevil: Cold Day in Hell, reuniting him with artist Steve McNiven and debut in April 2025.
+The other was an ongoing series entitled Eddie Brock: Carnage with artist Jesus Saiz and to debut on February 12, 2025.